-- 1. Based on the criteria referred to in the 'Implementation Regulations, students will be selected and admitted to the Master's Honours Programme by the Director of Studies or a Honours Coordinator established by the Director of Studies or a Honours Committee established by the Director of Studies. - 2.
+- 1. Based on the criteria referred to in the Implementation Regulations, students will be selected and admitted to the Master's Honours Programme by the Director of Education or an Honours Coordinator established by the Director of Education or an Honours Committee established by the Director of Education. - 2.
 The Master's Honours Programme comprises at least 20 credits. - a.
-At least five credits must be completed in the institution-wide component of the Master's Honours Programme: the subject 'Critical Reflection on Technology', UD2010, and b.
+At least five credits must be completed in the institution-wide component of the Master's Honours Programme: the course 'Critical Reflection on Technology', UD2010, and - b.
 At least 15 credits must be completed in the faculty component of the Master's Honours Programme, the composition of which (including its content and options) is described in the Implementation Regulations.

-FOR BOTH BACHELOR'S AND MASTER'S PROGRAMMES
+FOR BOTH BACHELOR'S AND MASTERS'S DEGREE PROGRAMMES

-- 4. All students selected for participation in the Honours Programme must submit their options for the faculty component for approval to the Director of Studies or Honours programme Committee. - 5.
+- 4. All students selected for participation in the Honours Programme must submit their options for the faculty component for approval to the Director of Education or Honours Committee. - 5.
 The Board of Examiners will be responsible for assessing whether all the requirements of the Honours Programme have been met. - 6.
 Any student who has successfully completed the Honours Programme will be awarded a certificate signed by the chair of the Board of Examiners and the Rector Magnificus.